jhudson8/react-backbone/api.md

 *note: these components can still be set (will override model values) just like their wrapped components (```value``` and ```defaultValue```) and all other properties will be pushed through as well```

 ### Text
 A model-aware component that is a very light wrapper around *React.DOM.input*.
 The *type* attribute is *text* by default but will be overridden if the *type* property is defined.
-This component will initialize with the correct default value from the provided model as well as participate in the *modelPopulate* mixin.
+This component will initialize with the correct default value from the provided model using the "name" property as well as participate in the *modelPopulate* mixin (if the "ref" attribute is provided).

 Nested content is N/A.

 ```
     var Text = Backbone.input.Text;

+    var model = new Backbone.Model({age: 3});
     ...
     // assuming a model attribute "age" exists
     <Text type="number" name="age" model={model}/>
 ```

 ### TextArea
 A model-aware component that is a very light wrapper around *React.DOM.textarea*.
-This component will initialize with the correct default value from the provided model as well as participate in the *modelPopulate* mixin.
+This component will initialize with the correct default value from the provided model using the "name" property as well as participate in the *modelPopulate* mixin (if the "ref" attribute is provided).

 ```
     var TextArea = Backbone.input.TextArea;

+    var model = new Backbone.Model({description: 'foo'});
     ...
     // assuming a model attribute "description" exists
     <TextArea type="number" name="description" model={model}/>
 ```

 ### CheckBox
 A model-aware component that is a very light wrapper around *React.DOM.input* (type=checkbox).
-This component will initialize with the correct default value from the provided model as well as participate in the *modelPopulate* mixin.
+This component will initialize with the correct default value from the provided model using the "name" property as well as participate in the *modelPopulate* mixin (if the "ref" attribute is provided).
 The *value* property is not required (true/false) will be used but if the *value* property is specified, that value will be set on the model in the checked case.

 ```
     var CheckBox = Backbone.input.CheckBox;

+    var model = new Backbone.Model({acceptTermsOfService: true});
     ...
     // assuming a model attribute "acceptTermsOfService" exists
     <CheckBox name="acceptTermsOfService" model={model}/>
 ```

 ### Select
 A model-aware component that is a very light wrapper around *React.DOM.select*.
-This component will initialize with the correct default value from the provided model as well as participate in the *modelPopulate* mixin.
+This component will initialize with the correct default value from the provided model using the "name" property as well as participate in the *modelPopulate* mixin (if the "ref" attribute is provided).

 ```
     var Select = Backbone.input.Select;

+    var model = new Backbone.Model({eyeColor: 'green'});
     ...
     // assuming a model attribute "eyeColor" exists
     <Select name="eyeColor" model={model}>